Pavani-Ravirala/freecodecamp/README.md

 # SQL and Bash Programs

-SQL projects using SQL and Bash scripts as a part of pass time.
+SQL projects using SQL and Bash scripts as a part of freecodecamp certification